Your Cart ()

 Is It Safe to Put a Gun Safe on the Carpet?

 The first downside to gun safes on carpeting is the potential for gun safe rust.
-While there are gun safes made of steel or metal, some gun owners will use a less expensive and lighter material such as wood or plastic which can be damaged by water if not properly cared for.
+While gun safes are made of steel or metal, some gun owners will use a less expensive and lighter material, such as wood or plastic, which can be damaged by water if not properly cared for.
 Placing your gun safes directly onto carpeting can increase the risk of gun safe rust.

 Scratches and dents

-Carpeting is not a very durable surface and gun safes can scratch or dent it over time as more use occurs for gun storage.
-A great tip is, you need to make sure you are taking good care of your gun safes when they're on carpeted surfaces if scratches and dents bother you aesthetically.
+Carpeting could be more durable, and gun safes can scratch or dent it over time as more use occurs for gun storage.
+A great tip is that you must ensure you take good care of your gun safes when they're on carpeted surfaces if scratches and dents bother you aesthetically.

 Fire hazard